brockross/dudel-fe/notes.md

 - ~~review usage of Sketchpad API in old app--will inform how I set things up here~~
 - ~~start making components, passing in mock doodle JSON as story~~
 - decide on a rough aesthetic--color palette, fonts, quote unquote "vibe"
-- keep making components from list
+- ~~keep making components from list~~
 - ~~start on server~~
-- start setting up actual Next app
+- ~~start setting up actual Next app~~
 - ~~init socket in Context and provide at root~~
-- ~~figure out basic room creation/joining logic~~
+- ~~figure out basic room creation/joining logic~~ _holy shit this was a mind-boggling odyssey_
-- build "Game Setup" lobby page; route to it after join/create
+- ~~build "Game Setup" lobby page; route to it after join/create~~
+- at some point, figure out how to use context api with storybook (any components that use socket from context currently don't work in sb)
+- build out the rest of the lobby (live user list; "everyone's ready" button).
+As part of process, decide on a convention for managing reactive client/server events, which will be used throughout the rest of the app. i.e., callbacks, imperative events going both ways, promisifying, something else?

 ## pages and their components